 A more specific selection of topics that I'm very curious about:

 I am a big believer in the value that mindfulness can have for both happiness and productivity.
-I'm a fan of total body workout type endurance sports like racing obstacle courses, rowing, skiing, wind surfing.
+I'm a fan of total body workout type endurance sports like racing obstacle courses, rowing, swimming, skiing, wind surfing.
 I like reading literature (some favourites: Haruki Murakami, Jorge Luis Borges, Vladimir Nabokov, Franz Kafka, Arnon Grunberg) and playing (tuba, guitar) and listening to classical music (Alexander Scriabin, Philip Glass, Dmitri Shostakovich, the late Ludwig van Beethoven, Maurice Ravel, George Gershwin, Béla Bartók, Igor Stravinsky, Benjamin Britten).